Karrrmma/Gator-connect/application/README.md

     - SSH key: GatorConnects.pem

-Before starting, cd into both the frontend and backend and type 'npm install' To start the server, go into backend and run 'npm start dev' It was created to
+Before starting, cd into both the frontend and backend and type 'npm install' To start the server, go into backend and run 'npm run dev' It was created to

 If it fails to work, open split terminals and run these two commands in each: